wires-se/docgen/README.md

 text is based on [Pandoc][].
 Inspiration for the templates comes from a LaTeX package created back in 2001, called [technics.sty][].

-Addiva Elektronik have released this project as Open Source to invite others in need of a similar framework to share and further improve on the founding ideas.
+Wires have released this project as *Open Source* to invite other users in need of a similar framework to share and further improve on the founding ideas.

 [Pandoc]:       https://pandoc.org/
 [Markdown]:     https://daringfireball.net/projects/markdown/syntax